 - Utility content – this could be blog posts, videos, online tools, app downloads, etc.

 Looking through this list with the mobile user in mind, you can easily see what content best matches their needs.
 A mobile user is usually not going to need to get to the About Us content in any sort of hurry.
 But, they might need directions right then and there.

-Using responsive design media queries, your mobile web presence can be adjusted specifically for the user experience.
+Your mobile web presence can be adjusted specifically for the user experience by using responsive design media queries.
 In doing so the user can be shown the content they want at that time.
 I recommend that your mobile homepage use a mix of housekeeping and utility content.

 The sales and résumé content can be interwoven into internal mobile pages or navigation buttons.
 Sometimes it is important for the user to be able to get right to the sales content.
 This all comes down to knowing your target user and anticipating their potential interaction points with your mobile presence.